abigailjcampbell/dsc-phase-2-project-v3/README.md

 Once combined, there were 2,253 entries in the combined movie information and budget data set, and 3,012 entires in the combined director information and budget data set.

 ![Alt text](images/movies_per_year.png)
-Figure 1: The number of movies relased per year in the combined movie information and budget data set.
+Figure 1: The number of movies relased per year in the combined movie information and budget data set, with the most ammount of data in years 2009-2016

 ![Alt text](images/movies_per_genre.png)
-Figure 2: The number of movies released per genre in the combined movie information and budget data set.
+Figure 2: The number of movies released per genre in the combined movie information and budget data set, with the most popular genres being drama, comedy, action, adventure, and thriller.

 ### Analysis